danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 ## Create a GET request

 Here is an example where we can use curl to make a GET request to the [Dictionary API](https://dictionaryapi.dev/).
-The Dictionary API takes a word as a path parameter and returns a response with that word's definition, synonyms, antonyms, and more.

-This is a Dictionary API endpoint where the path parameter `<word>` is the word you are requesting the definition for.
+The Dictionary API endpoint takes a word as the path parameter `<word>` and returns its definition and other data.
 ```
 https://api.dictionaryapi.dev/api/v2/entries/en/<word>
 ```

-Here is a curl command where we get the definition of the word "quintessence".
+Here is a curl command where we get the response for the word "quintessence".
 The command begins with `curl`, uses the `--request` option, and specifies that this is an HTTP `GET` request.
 ```
 curl --request GET https://api.dictionaryapi.dev/api/v2/entries/en/quintessence